MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 ```

 ### -SuccessPercentage

-Specifies the percent, as an integer, of client compliance.
+Specifies the percent as an integer of client compliance.
 When client compliance falls below this percentage, an alert is generated.

 ```yaml
 Type: Int32